learn-co-curriculum/css-essentials-quiz/README.md

 ( ) Value
 ( ) Declaration

 ?: 12.
-In the following example, list the CSS definition for the word 'red':
+In the following example, list the CSS definition for the word `red`:

 ```css
 p { color:red; }